apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/UnixShellGuide.md

 Core to this functionality is the concept of a shell profile.
 Shell profiles are shell snippets that can do things such as add jars to the classpath, configure Java system properties and more.

 Shell profiles may be installed in either `${HADOOP_CONF_DIR}/shellprofile.d` or `${HADOOP_HOME}/libexec/shellprofile.d`.
-Shell profiles in the `libexec` directory are part of the base installation and cannot be overriden by the user.
+Shell profiles in the `libexec` directory are part of the base installation and cannot be overridden by the user.
 Shell profiles in the configuration directory may be ignored if the end user changes the configuration directory at runtime.

 An example of a shell profile is in the libexec directory.